EASYNETY/1ta/docs/features/classes/Enrollment.md

 ### Class Form Component

-The Class Form component should be updated to include the enrollment settings that were previously in the Course Settings:
+The Class Form component should be updated to include the enrolment settings that were previously in the Course Settings:

 ```tsx
 // features/classes/components/ClassForm.tsx